 We can conceptualize post traumatic stress disorder (PTSD) as a tug-of-war between intrusions and avoidance.
 Intrusions are things like nightmares, flashbacks and thoughts that arise in relation to past trauma(s).

 There is also a component of avoidance.
 This can be avoidance of talking about trauma, thinking about it or simply avoiding anything that reminds someone of the trauma they experienced.
-The goal with any trauma treatment is the ability to lay it out on the table, so to speak, and systematically file it back away into the filing cabinet of memory, such that we eventually don’t have the intrusions and we don\’t have the avoidance.
+The goal with any trauma treatment is the ability to lay it out on the table and systematically file it back away into the filing cabinet of memory, such that we eventually don’t have the intrusions and avoidance.

 One such empirically supported treatment that has the ability to do this is Cognitive Processing Therapy (CPT) – it is endorsed by the National Center for PTSD and used at the Veterans Administration hospitals across the country.
 Most trauma treatments have one thing in common: some component of exposure.